rsyncOSX/photosbythomas/content/about.md

 tags: [about]
 ---

 My name is Thomas,  [thomeven@gmail.com](mailto:thomeven@gmail.com).
-I retired from work in April 2022 at the age of 62 and I am a passionate photographer of wildlife and love staying in [the Norwegian mountains](https://toppturer.netlify.app).
-Grandkids, photography, continued maintenance of my macOS application RsyncUI , and being in the Norwegian mountains keep me busy.
+I retired from work in April 2022 at the age of 62 and I am a passionate photographer of wildlife.
+Grandkids, photography, macOS development and being in the Norwegian mountains keep me busy.

 # Birds

 Most of all, I capture photos of birds.
-Some birds are used to people and easy to photograph.
-Others, again, like birds of prey, are very shy, and a photo hide is almost required to get a photo of them.
-Bird photo is about 90% travel and waiting.
-But all the waiting does pay off when the bird you are waiting for shows up.
+Bird photo is about 90% waiting and traveling.
+My knowledge of birds is still minimal and I am learning something new almost daily.
+Most important is; to respect the birds and not chase them.
+Learn about where the different species are and sit down.

 There are also some photos of wild animals.
 Some animals were just discovered; e.g., I was in the right spot at the right time, and the camera was ready.
 Muskox and moose are captured on photo trips in Norway.
-Mostly, I capture photos of birds, but wild animals are also very exciting to take photos of.

 #  Nature